 What to do

 If an attorney has dropped you – it means you’ll need a new attorney.
-So do your to find one as soon as possible.
+So do your best to find one as soon as possible.
 This will prevent any delays in legal cases you may have pending.
 Not having an attorney can cause significant delay.

 The next thing you should do, is reach out to your original attorney and understand why he dropped you.
 Depending on how long he was working, some, or most, of your retainer may be eligible to be refunded.
 Ethical divorce lawyers will typically tell you how much they are refunding you – when they tell you they are dropping you.